Start installing PE in a Windows environment

-This getting started guide uses a web-based installer to walk you through a basic monolithic Puppet Enterprise (PE) installation, ideal for trying out PE with up to 10 nodes, or for managing up to 4000 nodes.
+This getting started guide uses a web-based installer to walk you through a basic Puppet Enterprise (PE) installation, ideal for trying out PE with up to 10 nodes, or for managing up to 4000 nodes.

 - The Puppet master, the central hub of activity, where Puppet code is compiled to create agent catalogs, and where SSL certificates are verified and signed.